epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 Example 2
 ''''''''''

-In this example, three class ﬁles are created and placed into a new jar archive ﬁle named mytest2.jar.
-An existing manifest ﬁle, mytest2.mf is put into the new jar ﬁle.
+In this example, three class files are created and placed into a new jar archive file named mytest2.jar.
+An existing manifest file, mytest2.mf is put into the new jar file.

 .. code ::